souradipp76/ReadMeReady/README.md

 ### Validation

 Run the script `scripts/run_validate.sh` to generate BLEU and BERT scores for 5 sample repositories comparing the actual README file with the generated ones.
+Note that to reproduce the scores, a GPU with 16GB or more is required.

 ```bash
 $ chmod +x scripts/run_validate.sh